ChariotOfFLAME/DCS-StaticTemplateDuplicator/README.md

 ---

 ## 🪪 License

-This tool is shared informally, without warranty.
-Feel free to use, share, and modify.
+This project is licensed under the MIT License.

+## Disclaimer
+This tool is an unofficial utility for use with DCS: World.
+It is not affiliated with, endorsed by, or supported by Eagle Dynamics.
+All trademarks and content related to DCS: World remain the property of Eagle Dynamics and their respective owners.

 ---